ceslobfer/GPUmatrix/README.md

 have the lowest learning curve for the R user to perform algebraic operations using the GPU.
-Therefore, this tutorial will mostly cover procedures that will go beyond the operations that the user can already perform with R’s CPU matrices.
+Therefore, this tutorial will mostly cover procedures that will go beyond the operations that the user can already perform with R's CPU matrices.

 # 0 Installation